xJkit/react-piano/README.md

 ## Customizing styles

-You can customize many aspects of the piano using CSS.
-In javascript, you can override the base styles by creating your own set of overrides:
+You can customize the look and feel of the piano by overriding CSS variables.
+In your own CSS file, you can override the base styles by creating your own set of overrides:

 ```javascript
 import 'react-piano/dist/styles.css';